mllewis/IATLANG/writeup/journal/readme.txt

-The workflow for the manuscript got complicated with the revisions.

-Currently (R1), all stats are reproducible from writeup/journal/iat_lang.Rmd.
+All stats are reproducible from writeup/journal/iat_lang.Rmd.
 Most of the text is also reproducible from this file.

 Figs produced from: writeup/journal/sections/*_writeup (by running section files separately (1 and 2) and writing to pdf)